jonathansmart/SharkDemography/cran-comments.md

 ## Resubmission

-* number of cores set explicitly to 1 for all examples
+* number of cores set explicitly to 1 for all examples.

+* \donttest{} is used for several function examples as these functions run Monte Carlo Simulations and have unavoidably long run times.

 ## R CMD check results